LG Ice Maker Leaking Water - Step-by-Step Guide 2024

 full tutorial

-first thing – turn that water supply off for the ice maker.
+First thing – turn that water supply off for the ice maker.
 Don’t want any leaks happening.

 Next, take out any parts you can and clean them up really nicely with some warm soapy water. get rid of them nasty germs and gunk buildup.